abhijeet1069/Effective_JAVA/EffectiveJAVA/notes/c4ClassesAndInterfaces.md

 Interfaces should be used only to define types.
 They should not be used merely to export constants.

+On a side note, I cannot maintain a common constant class or Interface because maintaining changes would become difficult as changes would not be localised.
+Maybe after introduction of Jenkins, things will be sorted.
+Currently, I am localising the constants in their origin class itself.

 ## Never put multiple top-level classes or interfaces in a single source file.